NATO, ACAA integrate airport meteorology efforts

-Members of NATO Air Command - Afghanistan and the Afghan Civil Aviation Authority stand together during a group photo at Hamid Karzai International Airport, Kabul, Afghanistan, Jan.
-1, 2017.
-The military and civilian aviation personnel held a ceremony which marked the integration of Afghan meteorologists into the NATO meteorology office at the busiest airport in Afghanistan.
-(NATO photo by Kay M. Nissen)
+KABUL, Afghanistan – Members of NATO Air Command – Afghanistan and the Afghan Civil Aviation Authority held a ceremony to mark the integration of Afghan civilian meteorologists into the NATO meteorology office at Hamid Karzai International Airport, Jan.
+1, 2016.

+In total, ten Afghan weather forecasters and observers will join the NATO multinational team to monitor and report weather at Afghanistan’s busiest airport.

+“Today, from this office, we are able to see the ACAA meteorological service begin working together with coalition military personnel to provide integral weather products that are essential in keeping HKIA open and operational,” said Turkish Air Force Brig.
+Gen. Murat Selçuk Çol, HKIA commander.
+“These combined METEO personnel will deliver forecasts and observations for civil airlines and military flights alike, twenty four hours a day, seven days a week with constant professionalism.”

 |Date Taken: